-- Clear liquids (water, apple juice and Pedialite) up to 4 hours prior to surgery
+- Clear liquids (water, apple juice and Pedialyte) up to four hours prior to surgery

-- Breast milk up to 6 hours prior to surgery
+- Breast milk up to six hours prior to surgery

-- Infant formula/solid foods/milk (no meat, fried or fatty foods, i.e., eggs, bacon, cheese, etc.) up to 8 hours prior to surgery
+- Infant formula/solid foods/milk (no meat, fried or fatty foods, i.e., eggs, bacon, cheese, etc.) up to eight hours prior to surgery

-- Register at the Methodist Children’s Hospital Admitting Office located at 7700 Floyd Curl Drive, San Antonio, 78229 no later than the time instructed by the MA.
+- Register at the Methodist Children’s Hospital Admitting Office located at 7700 Floyd Curl Drive, San Antonio, 78229 no later than the time instructed by the medical assistant.

 - If you are not the parent of the patient, you must bring documentation of legal guardianship to the hospital at the time of registration and admission.

-- Confirm date and time of surgery with the MA.
+- Confirm date and time of surgery with the medical assistant.

 - Consult directions to the hospital.